 An injury on someone else’s property can bring about a great variety of physical damage and ailments.
 Many injuries do not show up right away, and they might not begin to affect you for days or even weeks.
 After being hurt, you might require lengthy and expensive operations and therapy.
 Additionally, you might not be able to return to work for a long time.
 Each premises liability case is unique, but our legal team has helped several people after they’ve suffered a personal injury on private property, including:

 A skilled North Carolina premises liability lawyer will understand how the state’s negligence laws apply, and how you may be able to recover damages from the negligent party.
-At Randall & Stump, PLLC, we know how to build the strongest possible case, and what it takes to negotiate with the other party’s insurance company.
+At Randall & Stump, Criminal Defense Attorneys, we know how to build the strongest possible case, and what it takes to negotiate with the other party’s insurance company.
 If no adequate financial settlement is provided, we will use our decades of courtroom experience to advance your interests at trial.
 However, the statute of limitations in premises liability cases requires that you act before waiting too long and risk having your case thrown out.
 North Carolina limits a legal claim to be filed within three years of the injury.
 Given the needs to gather evidence and build a case, we urge you call a lawyer as soon as possible.